 The overall objective of the workshop is to show the vast range and flexibility of watercolor and to put emotion and conviction into painting by exploring, experimenting and developing creativity of each individual.
 Tom likes to put fun into the process of painting, along with enthusiasm and new techniques in an atmosphere that makes the intermediate and advanced painter feel welcome!

 A goal for each day is set, and each student will see an example and understanding of that day's lesson.
 There will be daily demonstration paintings, with detailed explanations of all the "hows" and "whys" followed by individual attention to see that each student understands and has an example of the day's objective.
-Included will be tips on photography, "on-location" painting and matting.
+Included will be tips on different ways to create a painting.
+Lessons on ...how to think like an artist ...see like an artist...paint loose... build a painting from the focal point, outward ... specialty techniques .composition and soooo much more.
+If you like color, contrast,sunlight and shadow then this class for you.
 Also, Lynch's ever-popular program on salvage techniques for discarded paintings during the critique session.

 Past students have said of his workshops...
 "The best workshop I have ever had"...
 "As a teacher I was not only impressed with how you paint, but also how well you could teach"...
 "Wonderful job of breaking it down into easy steps"...
 "Never a dull moment"...
 "Best organized class I have ever attended"...
 "I learned more in one day that I have in years"...
 "Patient, positive and knowledgeable"...
 "How soon can he come back"...
 "A master of painting and teaching"...
 "I have been painting for 30 years and he still taught me many new things"...
 "His energy and enthusiasm is contagious".